pxg/pxg.github.io/_posts/2015-08-24-django-upgrade-maverick-style.markdown

 ---
 layout: post
-description: Upgrading from Django 1.5 to 1.8
+description: My experience upgrading from Django 1.5 to 1.8
 title:  "Django Upgrade Maverick Style"
-date:   2015-08-17 12:09:00
+date:   2015-08-24 12:09:00
 categories: Python Django
-draft: true
 ---
-I'm upgrading a website, the site was originally made in 2013, and has only had minor edits in the last two years, it's stuck on Django 1.5.
+I'm upgrading a website, the site was originally made in 2013, it's only had minor edits in the last two years, it's stuck on Django 1.5.

 The site is for job applications and has a relatively small code base.
-It let's applicants sign-up with a multistep form, they get an email at the end.
-The site uses Django Admin for some content management and has a facility so the admin can export all applicant data as PDF.
+It let's applicants sign-up with a multistep form, they get emailed when they complete the form.
+The site uses Django Admin for content management and the admin can export all applicant data as a PDF.
 It's a relatively small codebase so I decide I'm going to upgrade the site to Python 3, because I'm that kind of guy.
 Let the [yak shaving](http://sethgodin.typepad.com/seths_blog/2005/03/dont_shave_that.html) commence!

 Django 1.5 was the first version of Django to support Python 3.
-So I could try and port the code to Python 3 straight away.
+I could try and port the code to Python 3 straight away.
 However Django 1.5 support finished on September 2nd 2014 so I definitely want to upgrade.

-I could upgrade to 1.7 and have support until December 2015, but I don't want to upgrade to because Django 1.7 is for losers.
+I could upgrade to 1.7 and have support until December 2015, but I don't want to upgrade to 1.7 because Django 1.7 is for losers.
 The newest supported version of Django at the time of writing is 1.8.3.
 Django 1.8 is an LTS (Long Term Support) version, this will give me support to at least April 2018.

 We start with the following dependencies
 {% highlight bash %}